-We have designed APM to take an existing, base model and adapt it to explain new data.
+We have designed APM to take an existing base model and adapt it to explain new data.
 The system attempts to detect when equations should change, revise their parameters if possible, and to alter their structure if necessary.
 In this section, we report runs on synthetic data that demonstrate APM's basic abilities for parameter and structure revision across four distinct types of revision scenarios.
 We report CPU times for each scenario compared against inducing a process model from scratch.
-In addition, we present the results of a scaling study that compares APM's efficiency as the number of variables in the model increases.